June 26th, 2024

 "Give ear to my words, O Lord; consider my groaning.
 Give attention to the sound of my cry, my King and my God, for to You do I pray."
 (Psalm 5:1-3)

 Transform your meditation into prayer.
-Speak to God using the words of the Psalm, making the Psalmist’s words your own.
+Speak to God using the words of the Psalm, making the Psalm's words your own.
 This practice helps internalize the message and allows you to communicate with God more intimately.

 Tips: